Parameter-Efficient Transfer Learning for Microseismic Phase Picking Using a Neural Operator: Introduction

 Recently, array-based arrival picking algorithms have been proposed that exploit the spatial seismic phase coherence across multiple stations.
-For example, \cite{chen2022cubenet} demonstrated that the CubeNet model effectively suppresses local spurious noise that often compromises trace-based methods.
-Similarly, \cite{feng2022edgephase} presented EdgePhase, a multi-station arrival picking algorithm integrating the Edge Convolutional module with EQTransformer.
+For example, Chen and Li (2022) demonstrated that the CubeNet model effectively suppresses local spurious noise that often compromises trace-based methods~\cite{chen2022cubenet}.
+Similarly, Feng et al. (2022) presented EdgePhase, a multi-station arrival picking algorithm integrating the Edge Convolutional module with EQTransformer~\cite{feng2022edgephase}.
 In comparison with the standard EQTransformer, EdgePhase demonstrated a 5\% increase in F1 score (the weighted average of precision and recall) on the Southern California dataset.
 These advancements underscore the potential of array-based methods for more robust and generalizable phase picking.
+However, it remains unclear whether a network-aware picker trained on earthquake data can be transferred efficiently to sparse, campaign-based microseismic arrays.

-In this paper, we build on these developments by leveraging the Phase Neural Operator (PhaseNO)~\citep{sun2023phase} (Figure~\ref{phaseno_scheme}), a network-wide phase-picking algorithm based on the advanced Neural Operators framework~\citep{kovachki2023neural}.
+We address this question by adapting the Phase Neural Operator (PhaseNO)~\cite{sun2023phase} (Figure~\ref{phaseno_scheme}), a network-wide phase-picking algorithm based on the advanced Neural Operators framework~\cite{kovachki2023neural}.
 Designed to work with functions rather than finite-dimensional vectors, the neural operators learn mappings between function spaces and have become powerful tools for modeling partial differential equations (PDEs) and in other scientific applications.
 By incorporating spatio-temporal context, PhaseNO is capable of simultaneously picking seismic phases across arbitrary network geometries.
-Hence, it has the potential to solve one of the two major challenges of microseismicity: detecting phase arrivals on variable non-stationary networks. \cite{sun2023phase} applied the PhaseNO to a stationary network; we show how this methodology can be extended for new local networks with transfer learning.
+Hence, it has the potential to solve one of the major challenges of microseismicity: detecting phase arrivals on variable non-stationary networks.
+Sun et al. (2023) applied the PhaseNO to a stationary network~\cite{sun2023phase}; we show how this methodology can be extended for new local networks with transfer learning.